paul-mccormack/RoboShadowAgentDeployment/README.md

 # Introduction

-RoboShadow is a cloud hosted vulnerability monitoring solution
+RoboShadow is a cloud hosted cyber security platform offering external vulnerabiltiy scanning, device attack surface management, MFA auditing and 365 AD Sync.
+You can find out more at [RoboShadow.com](https://www.roboshadow.com/)